-Okaloosa County Fleeing and Eluding Attorney
+Okaloosa County Fleeing and Eluding Defense Lawyer

 If a sheriff’s deputy in Okaloosa County turns on the lights and wants you to pull over, they expect you to comply right away.
 If you don’t pull over fast enough for them, or if they think you were trying to run, you face the felony charge of Fleeing or Attempting to Elude Law Enforcement.

-I’ve heard a lot of reasons from clients over the years about why they didn’t pull over but the most common ones are:
+We’ve heard a lot of reasons from clients over the years about why they didn’t pull over but the most common ones are:

 - Didn’t notice the lights or siren because they were distracted